Top Rated Medical Malpractice Attorney Los Angeles

 As both an attorney and a doctor, Bradley Kramer, M.D., Esq. is equipped to handle any medical malpractice case regardless of the type of injury suffered.
-Malpractice occurs whenever medical professional deviates from the accepted standard of care for his or her field of medicine.
-All doctors and health care providers have an ethical and legal obligation to give every patient responsible and safe treatment and attention.
+Malpractice, a type of tort or civil wrong, occurs whenever a medical professional deviates from the accepted standard of care for his or her field of medicine.
+All doctors and health care providers have a duty of care – a legal and ethical obligation to provide every patient with treatment that meets the accepted standard of care for their medical specialty.

 Malpractice often results in severe injuries that can leave a patient debilitated for life.
 It is also one of the leading causes of wrongful death in California.
 If you or a loved one is the victim of malpractice, you should contact a medical malpractice attorney as soon as possible.
 At The Trial Law Offices of Bradley I. Kramer, M.D., Esq., our experienced principal attorney is a Los Angeles, California licensed physician and surgeon and is exceptionally qualified to handle your case.